si2030/ASPNET-CORE-2-Aurelia-JobsLedger/README.md

 You will obviously need VISUAL STUDIO and it does need to have entity framework and all extras.. (tick all the options of you are unsure)

+Also, ignore the OTHER FILES directory.. these are files that were used for questions on Stackoverflow etc and have nothing to do with the running project.

 <h1>Setting up the database</h1>
 1).
 To create a migrations.cs file using Enitiy Framework Core 2 you have to do the following - From the project directory where your context resides - in this case JobsLedger.DATA - you have to....